Kushal576/Peer-AI/README.md

 ## Citation

 If you use Peer-AI in your research, please cite the original project report and acknowledge the Department of Electronics and Computer Engineering, Pulchowk Campus, Institute of Engineering.

----

-**Peer-AI: Democratizing distributed machine learning with 5G-powered, privacy-preserving P2P collaboration.**

----

-*For detailed methodology, results, and references, see the attached project report.*